-The third of the 'Stokies' in the upper echelons of the rankings along with Phil Taylor and Adrian Lewis, Andy Hamilton has had his best spell in the PDC since his 'breakthrough year' of 2007.
+The third of the 'Stokies' in the upper echelons of the rankings along with Phil Taylor and Adrian Lewis, Andy Hamilton is a regular in the final stages of big tournaments.

 - Date of birth: 16.03.67